levifig/dotfiles/docs/ARCHITECTURE.md

    - Declared in `darwin/modules/homebrew.nix`

 3. **Services with launchd Integration**
-   - postgresql@14 (for development)
+   - postgresql@18 (for development)
-   - Using Homebrew for better service management
+   - Using Homebrew for better launchd service management on macOS
+   - NixOS uses native systemd PostgreSQL service

 4. **macOS-Specific Utilities Not in nixpkgs**
    - terminal-notifier